 - Caretakers of souls and healers already at work in our midst

-- Leaders and Change Agents in Education, Social Services, Politics, Science, the Arts, and Government
+- Leaders and Change Agents in Education, Social Services, Politics, Science, the Arts, Government, and Community Building.

 - People in Recovery